Accelize/drm/doc/drm_hardware_integration.rst

 Debug signals are all  synchronized on the ``drm_aclk``.

-* LICENSE_FILE_LOADED:
+* LICENSE_FILE_LOADED

-  * when '1' indicates that the License file is loaded in the DRM Controller
+  A '1' indicates that the License file is loaded in the DRM Controller

-* ACTIVATION_CYCLE_DONE:
+* ACTIVATION_CYCLE_DONE

-  * when '1' indicated that the DRM Controller has completed the first Activation cycle on the DRM Bus
+  '1' indicated that the DRM Controller has completed the first Activation cycle on the DRM Bus

-* ERROR_CODE: 8 bits error code:
+* ERROR_CODE: 8 bits error code

   * x"FF" : not ready ; the DRM Controller operations are in progress
   * x"00" : no error ; the DRM Controller operations ran successfully
   * x"0B" : the License file is not conformed ; please ask for a new license